thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 When an instance of this object is written to the pasteboard, you can get the value for either (or both) type, depending on what you want to do.
 We'll get to that next.

-{% include section.html name="🍇 Drag and Drop to Reorder Table Cells" %}
+{% include section.html name="🍇 Drag and Drop to Reorder Rows" %}
 ---
 Currently, if you drag a cell from the right table view into the right table view, it'll create a duplicate at the position.
 Let's change that so you can reorder the cells without duplicating.